rlanvin/php-form/README.md

 Now you can use the autoloader, and you will have access to the library:

 ```php
 <?php
 require 'vendor/autoload.php';
 ```

+### Alternative method

+- Download the files in [src/](https://github.com/rlanvin/php-form/tree/master/src)
+- (optional) Merge them into one
+- Put them in a folder that is autoloaded, or `inclure` or `require` them
+- Done

+However be sure to come back regulary and check for updates.

 ## Documentation